Nick & June: A new departure of solemn deceleration into the land of indie melancholy.

 'My November My', the bands second album, released in early 2017, is a total success.
 The sombre yet touching story revolving around 'November Boy' is quickly loved by both fans and critics and comparisons to Bon Iver, Damien Rice and Bright Eyes are being drawn.
 Nick & June enter radio and online charts, can now be heard on local cultural radio stations at around midnight, evening programme television and even cinema and your plane on overseas flights.
 Wonderfully cumbersome named songs like 'Home Is Where The Heart Hurts Part 1' and 'London City, Boy, It's Killing Me' quickly become indie anthems and are being streamed more than 10 million times.

-After one year of not touring and creative retraction, Nick & June will be back on stage in March 2020, with new songs and new ideas.
+After one year of not touring and creative retraction, Nick & June had planned to be back on stage in spring 2020.
+Due to the pandemic the concert tour had to be postponed to 2021 – with brandnew songs in the luggage.
 And yes, there are even rumours about the band currently working on their third album.
 Where there is Part 1, usually is a sequel somewhere as well, right?
-With this in mind: 'Home Is Where The Heart Hurts', Part 2 this time.
+With this in mind: ‘Home Is Where The Heart Hurts’, Part 2 this time.